Mildred Valley Thornton

 Mildred Valley Thornton FRSA (May 7, 1890 – July 27, 1967) was a Canadian artist most well known for her portraits of First Nations people.
 She also painted landscapes in oil and watercolour.
 Her paintings were usually done in vivid colours.

 Born in Ontario, she moved to Regina in 1913, and began painting Indigenous portraits fifteen years later.
 Her portraits were completed quickly, usually under one hour.
 In 1934, she relocated to British Columbia, and continued to paint individuals of that province's aboriginal population, eventually amassing nearly 300 portraits.
 Thornton was a tireless lecturer and advocate of Indigenous and women's rights.
 While lecturing, she often appeared dressed in buckskin, and played Indigenous songs that she had recorded.
 Besides being an author and art critic, she was involved in numerous literary and artistic associations.
-She hoped to sell her portrait collection to the Government of Canada, and when this wasn't forthcoming, decreed in her will that the collection be burned.
+She hoped to sell her portrait collection to the Government of Canada, and when this wasn't forthcoming, decreed in her will that it be burned.
 The portraits narrowly escaped that fate due to a technicality.
 While popular in her lifetime, Thornton was neglected for some time afterwards.
 A biography of her by Sheryl Salloum was published in 2011.
 There has been mixed reactions to her work and persona among First Nations peoples, with some collecting portraits of their ancestors and others regarding Thornton through the lens of cultural appropriation.

 Early life (1890–1913)

 Mildred Valley Stinson was born a few miles from Rutherford, Ontario, on May 7, 1890.
 She came from a large farming family.
 Her early interests included poetry, drawing, and painting.
 Stinson may have been influenced by her uncle, Edward Longman, an Oxford scholar who was also a painter.
 Thornton's personality has been described as "fun-loving, driven, and outgoing."

 In 1907, she enrolled in Olivet College, Michigan, following in the footsteps of her aunt, Evelyn Beatrice Longman, a noted sculptor.
 Stinson graduated in 1910.
 She lived in Toronto for a few years, briefly attending the Ontario School of Art.
 Two of her instructors were George Agnew Reid and John William Beatty.
 She employed Beatty's compositional style of a low horizon and muted colours in some of her early paintings.
 Stinson also had an admiration for the work of Tom Thomson.